slayerpart/git-worktree-slides/slides.md

 - **Avoids Common Pain Points:** No need for stashing, premature commits, or multiple repository clones.
 - **Effortless Context Switching:** Seamlessly switch between branches without disrupting your workflow, increasing productivity.
-- **Isolated Environments:** Each worktree operates in its own separate directory, providing a clean and independent workspace.
+- **Isolated Environments:** Each Worktree operates in its own separate working directory, providing an independent workspace.
-- **Parallel Task Management:** Run long-running tests or builds in one worktree while continuing development in another, avoiding downtime.
+- **Parallel Task Management:** Run long-running tasks like tests or builds in one Worktree while continuing development in another, avoiding downtime.

 ---